-When employees first begin their journey into the working world, they typically start out as a non-exempt, hourly employee.
+When employees first begin their journey into the working world, they typically start out as non-exempt, hourly employees.
 Non-exempt employees are paid an hourly wage that at least meets federal or state minimum wage requirements.
 They are “non-exempt” from overtime, which means they earn at least time and a half of their regular rate of pay if they work more than 40 hours in a work week.
 (Some states have additional overtime payment requirements.)

 Employees who are salary exempt, instead, have a pre-determined annual salary, and they are “exempt” from overtime.
 Exempt employees are not eligible for overtime pay, meaning they are not eligible for additional pay regardless of how many hours they work during a work week.

-The Department of Labor’s Fair Labor Standards Act regulates most all of wage classifications and regulations (unless a state law is more favorable to the employee); certain pay thresholds must be met, and these exempt positions must meet specific requirements in order to be exempt from things like minimum wage and overtime.
+The Department of Labor’s Fair Labor Standards Act regulates most all of wage classifications and regulations (unless state law is more favorable to the employee); certain pay thresholds must be met, and these exempt positions must meet specific requirements in order to be exempt from things like minimum wage and overtime.

 There are five types of exemptions:

 Executive, Administrative, Professional, Computer Employee, and Outside Sales.